wjlei1990/ComputationalGeophysicsWorkshop/Guides_for_speakers.md

 ##### 2. Slides and instructions

   * It is also recommended to write a simple instructions, for example, key terminal commands in the instructions.
 Since we got students from different programming levels, it is important for keep for instructions simple and straight-forward.
-  * Please include sponsors in your slides and instructions, for example, Trelis.
+  * Please include sponsors in your slides and instructions, for example, Trelis
+  * Please bring you own laptop to present if you feel comfortable to.
+I will also take the a loaner computer from the department in case if you don't want to use your own.

 ##### 3. Connection
 There are two ports available for the mcmillan server.